 2. Check With Vendors Whether the Changes Affect Their Certifications

-If you currently receive NAFTA certificates, statements, or declarations from any of your vendors today, you cannot just assume they’ll continue to be valid after July 1.
+If you currently receive NAFTA certificates, statements, or declarations from any of your vendors today, you cannot just assume they continue to be valid under the new agreement.
 Send a brief request to all current vendors asking them whether the change from NAFTA to USMCA will impact any NAFTA certification they’ve provided in the past and whether anything they sell you will lose or gain qualification with the new rules of origin.

 Some companies are sending out fresh certification requests as though it were time for the regular annual vendor origin solicitation.
 You must do that each year anyway, typically in the late autumn.
 Even if you don’t choose to attempt a full new solicitation, dealing with the issue by exception management must be a minimum step.
 By requiring vendors to respond, you provide yourself some protection in case Customs finds any problems in a future audit.